The Transport Finance Law Review: India

 However, this trend has been changing.
-The recent government in India has taken up disinvestment through minority stake sale (i.e., retaining ownership of at least 51 per cent of the shareholding and management control) or even strategic sale of a substantial portion (50 per cent or more) of the government shareholding along with transfer of management control of certain identified central public sector enterprises.
-On 28 June 2017, the government of India announced the privatisation of Air India Limited.
-A committee was set up to start the process.
-However, the first attempt failed to take off as investors were uncomfortable with the government retaining a 24 per cent stake in the airline as well as the requirement to stay invested for at least three years.
-The privatisation process has been restarted and now the government will embark on 'total' or 100 per cent privatisation of Air India Limited and is finalising the process of inviting bids from the private sector.
+The government has taken up disinvestment through minority stake sale (i.e., retaining ownership of at least 51 per cent of the shareholding and management control) or even strategic sale of a substantial portion (50 per cent or more) of the government shareholding along with transfer of management control of certain identified central public sector enterprises.
+The privatisation process of Air India Limited has started, and the government will embark on 100 per cent privatisation.
 The government is also aggressively considering strategic disinvestment in the Shipping Corporation of India and Pawan Hans.
-In any case, with the constant and steady increase in the Indian fleet, and no new acquisitions by SCI, presently SCI only owns around 5 per cent of the total Indian fleet.

 i The transport finance industry